64ZooLane/wag1/README.md

 This tool was created to have some fun with discord's api for the final months of selfbots existing :(

-NOTE: You must have NodeJS installed for the bot to work.
+NOTE: NodeJS is required to run the bot.
 [NodeJS](https://nodejs.org/en/)

 ## Installation